cligs/pyzeta/HOWTO.md

 - How many word forms should each segment have (500-5000 may be reasonable)
 - Which POS should be selected? "all" selects all, "Xy" will select words corresponding to Xy POS tag.
 - Which partitions of the data should be contrasted?
 Indicate the category and the two contrasting labels.
+- If you use ["random", "one", "two"] as the value for the `contrast` parameter, the partitions will be built randomly, splitting the collection in equal-sized parts.
+This is interesting if you want to see how strong your zeta scores really are relative to a random partitioning.
+(Expanding on this principle, with repeated random measures, is a basis for creating some sort of confidence interval for zeta scores.)

 ## Where can more background readings about Zeta be found?